 Another Misspent Portrait of Etienne de Silhouette

-A 246 page Vogue Hommes September 1986 #92 magazine, with Sylvester Stallone cover, erased and inscribed by approximately 250 people in the years 1999 to 2004.
+A Vogue Hommes September 1986 #92 magazine with Sylvester Stallone on the cover that was erased and (re)inscribed by approximately 260 people in the years 1999 to 2004.

 Its (un)making